thezedt/mr500v1-openwrt/README.md

 For signal monitoring and band selection/locking **4IceG**'s awesome [luci-app-3ginfo-lite](https://github.com/4IceG/luci-app-3ginfo-lite) and [luci-app-modemband](https://github.com/4IceG/luci-app-3ginfo-lite) will do miracles.
 However, the Fibocom modem is not supported in the current (as of December 2024) builds and will require a bit of manual tinkering.

-The install processes for both are best described in their respective repos, but for convenience I have included the versions I successfully tested and tweaked in the [`lte-advanced/`](lte-advanced/) folder on this repo (in the appropriately numbered order).
+The install processes for both are best described in their respective repos, but for convenience I have included the versions I successfully tested and modded in the [`lte-advanced/`](lte-advanced/) folder on this repo (in the appropriately numbered order).
 Download and use random files off the internet at your discretion.

 In the same folder are also the necessary tweaked and new files that are required for modem support.